 A backup offer needs to be signed by all parties for the contract to be effective.
 Sellers can sign more than one backup offer, as long as the seller makes the situation clear to everyone involved.
 For example, you could be in the fourth position if there are four backup offers.
 Ideally, you want to be in the first position, because this is the offer that's next in line.

 By placing yourself in a backup position, you are not obligated to buy the home, and you can still look at other homes on the market while you wait.
-If you find another home you like better, you might be able to withdraw your offer from consideration, but that practice is frowned upon—it pretty much negates the purpose of a backup offer.
+If you find another home you like better, you might be able to withdraw your offer from consideration.
+However, that practice is frowned upon—it essentially negates the purpose of a backup offer.

 Do Backup Offers Have to Be Higher Than the List Price?